shenjiyuan123/shenjiyuan123.github.io/_projects/AS_video.md

 ---
-title: 'Action segmentation example video'
+title: "Action segmentation example video"
+collection: projects
+permalink: /posts/2022/06/AS_video/
 date: 2022-06-30
-permalink: /posts/2022/06/AS_video/
-tags:
-  - AS
-  - Deep Learning
 ---

+This is the demo for what I do during the Bosch intern.

 {% include base_path %}

+---

-AI assisted recognize what I do in an assembly task.
+# AI assisted recognize what I do in an assembly task.

 Used method:
 * ASFormer